 So what’s the point of charge cards?
 Charge cards often come with special deals and rewards that you can’t get on most credit cards.
 People who use them usually have high incomes and intend to make big purchases on a regular basis, so it’s an opportunity for them to do so and collect rewards in the process.
 American Express is the most popular provider of charge cards.

-Contactless credit and debit cards utilise the contactless technology, which allows customers to pay for goods and services for £20 or under by simply holding up their credit or debit card against the card payment reader.
+Contactless credit and debit cards use the contactless technology, which allows customers to pay for goods and services for £100 or under by simply holding their credit or debit card close to or against the card payment reader.

 A credit builder credit card is sometimes referred to as a bad credit credit card.
-They are essentially the same thing but the providers marketing their credit cards as a ‘credit builder’ credit card are probably looking for someone with a limited credit history, not necessarily someone who has a history of missed payments or bankruptcy.
+They are essentially the same thing.
+The providers marketing their credit cards as a ‘credit builder’ credit card are looking for someone with a limited credit history, not necessarily someone who has a history of missed payments or bankruptcy.

 Your credit limit is how much you are allowed to spend on your credit card.
 Higher credit limits are awarded to customers with good credit scores and customers who prove they can pay off their balance regularly.